 Now that you know how to make clabbered milk, and are using it to make other foods, how do you add clabber-making into your already busy homestead schedule?

-Once your clabber culture has been established, here's what we do to keep the generational flow of clabber going:
+Once we established our clabber culture, here's what we do to keep the generational flow of clabber going:

 First of all, you'll want to make a new batch!
 Maintaining clabber is similar to keeping a sourdough starter.
 A clabber culture is generational, each new batch being inoculated with the one before it.